dsobral/ADER17S/material/ADER17_practical.md

 One important general measure is how many (out of all reads) were properly aligned against the reference genome.
 In the case of bacterial sequencing one would expect >95% successful alignment, but when sequencing a mamallian genome (with many repetitive areas) it may be normal to have as low as 70-80% alignment success.
 RNA-Seq sequenced regions that are usually well preserved, and thus alignment rates should usually be high.

-**Task**: Some aligners, such as Hisat, report the alignment rate.
-Inspect the alignment rate for the alignments you did previously using Galaxy.
+**TASK**: Some aligners, such as Hisat, report the alignment rate.
+Inspect the alignment rate for the alignments you did previously using Galaxy or the commandline.
+For the guilgur dataset, you should have had very high alignment rates, since the reads were selected based on previously successfull alignments.

 A low alignment rate may be caused by several reasons: the reads may not have been properly quality filtered or may contain artefactual sequence (such as adaptors and polyA tails); there may be contaminations; an inappropriate reference genome may have been used for alignment.
 The fastQC reports should already give you some hints to some of these issues.
 It can be hard to find out if there were contaminations, unless we have an idea of the possible contaminants.
 Finally, if we didn't use the proper genome, but there is no closer genome available, then there is not much that can be done, except perhaps trying to change parameters in the alignment software to allow for more mismatches (although this may cause biases and an increase in wrong alignments).

 Another measure that can be used is the percentage of reads with duplicates (aligning exactly to the same place in the genome).
 Usually, duplication levels higher than 20% are not a good sign (they're a sign of low amount of sample and PCR artifacts) but again, depends on what you are sequencing and how much.
 In RNA-Seq it is common to have a small set of genes highly expressed, leading to the presence of duplicates.
 The histogram of number of duplicates per read will often look bimodal, with most reads being unique and a small subset highly duplicate (mostly from highly expressed genes).
 Unfortunately it is hard to distinguish PCR artifacts from highly expressed genes.
 When looking in IGV, PCR artifacts can be easily detected by an uneven coverage of the gene.
-To be safer, one can remove duplicates, but this is not usually done, since a lot of valid information may be lost.
+To be safer, one can remove duplicates, but this is not usually done in RNA-Seq, since a lot of valid information may be lost.

 Finally, there are reports specific for RNA-Seq which depend on gene annotation.
 One report indicates how well the genes are covered by sequence, which provides a good indication of RNA integrity.
 Finally, one can also check how well the alignments match the known annotation.
 The presence of a lot of alignments outside annotated genes can mean several things: annotation is not correct (eg. if you're working with a non-model organism); there can be DNA contamination; presence of immature RNA.
-Qualimap and [RSeqC](http://rseqc.sourceforge.net/) provide a set of tools to produce RNA-Seq specific reports.

 ![Positional Bias](images/positional_bias.jpg)

 ![Gene Coverage](images/gene_coverage.jpg)

-####TODO Design questions...

 The same way FastQC generates reports of fastq files to assess quality of raw data, there are programs that generate global reports on the quality of BAM alignments.
 One popular tool for this is [qualimap](http://qualimap.bioinfo.cipf.es/).

+**TASK**: In the command line, type 'qualimap'.
+There may be some warnings about missing packages, don't worry about those.
+Produce an Rna-seq report with one of the BAM files from the Trapnell dataset. (optional) Try with one of your own samples, if you have them.

+[RSeqC](http://rseqc.sourceforge.net/) provide a set of tools to produce RNA-Seq specific reports.

-**Task**: Produce Qualimap (outside Galaxy) and RSseQC (in Galaxy) reports for the alignments you generated with your complete datasets.
-Some RSeqQC reports may take some time, so take care to run only one at a time during the day in Galaxy (similar to the alignments).
+**TASK**: (optional) In Galaxy run with one of the guilgur TODO TODO TODO.
+Then run with one of the Trapnell BAM files.
+Some RSeqQC reports may take time, so take care to run only one at a time during the day in Galaxy (similar to the alignments).

 # <a id="LO7">Learning Outcome 7: Generate tables of counts using the alignment and a reference gene annotation</a>